aggeor/emuChip8/README.md

 # emuChip8

 This is my implementation of a C++ emulator of the Chip8 interpreter.
 It was made for educational purposes.
 This project was made in Visual Studio 2019 and it uses the SDL2 library.
-I chose the SDL2 library because it simplifies graphics, audio and key inputs.
+I chose the SDL2 library because it simplifies graphics and key inputs.

 ### Installing